AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Simulation and Discussion

-The feasibility of online training and the robustness of the SwitchNet receiver will be demonstrated in this section.
-To conduct the online training process, we collect 5,000 OFDM symbols of training sequences under Exp and SUI-5 channel models, respectively.
-Training sequences are inserted into data symbols while transmitting such that the receiver can use the label bits to train the parameter $\alpha$.
-In online training stage, 50 OFDM symbols are randomly chosen from training sequences as an epoch and the learning rate is set as 0.006.
+Performance degradation of the existing AI receivers for mismatched channels is due to their offline training mode, which makes them well known to the trained channel but ``unfamiliar'' with the untrained channels.
+Performance may not be guaranteed for the AI receivers under real scenarios with channels untrained offline.
+The AI receiver should be trained under more channel models offline or the online receiver should be trained to adapt to the real environment, as indicated in the proposed SwitchNet, to address the channel mismatch issue.

+We compare the different sizes of online training set to verify the feasibility of the SwitchNet.
+The SwitchNet is combined with two CE RefineNets trained under EXP(5) and SUI-5(10), respectively.
+We let $\bm{\alpha}=[1~0]$ to train CE RefineNet 0 for EXP(5) and $\bm{\alpha}=[1~1]$ to train CE RefineNet 1.
+Fig. \ref{Swichpara}(a) uses only one subframe for online training, and Fig. \ref{Swichpara}(a) uses 10 subframes.
+The learning rate is set as 0.1, and 50 times of training are conducted for an epoch.

 Before training online, the receiver works in the specific channel environment.
-The value of $\alpha$ is 0 when the simulated environment is Exp or $\alpha$ is 1 when the environment is SUI-5.
-When the channel suddenly changes, the value of $\alpha$ needs adjusting immediately to match the new channel.
-Fig. \ref{Swichpara} shows online-training process when channel changes.
-We can observe from the Fig. \ref{Swichpara} that the value of $\alpha$ of dotted curve changes quickly from 1 to 0 within 10 epochs when the channel changes from SUI-5 to EXP.
-Similarly, the solid curve adapts to 0 from 1 within 10 epochs when the channel changes from EXP to SUI-5.
-Within 10 epochs, $\alpha$ gets close to the value of 0 or 1 and oscillates around them.
-Then the amplitude of oscillation decreases gradually and converges eventually, the reason of which is that the learning rate of Adam optimizer becomes smaller with the increase of training time.
-Therefore, the online system can perform well in adaptability and stability.
-In our simulation system, the sampling rate is 300,000 SPS and a frame that includes 20 OFDM symbols has 6000 samples.
-From Fig. \ref{Swichpara}, 10 epochs are needed switching to the target channel and each epoch consists of 50 OFDM symbols.
-Consequently, it only costs 0.5 s to complete switching if the data is collected serially.
-In practice, the data collection is conducted parallelly in training procedure, which always costs much less time.
+The value of $\alpha_{1}$ is 0 when the simulated environment is EXP(5) or $\alpha_{1}$ is 1 when the environment is SUI-5(10).
+When the channel suddenly changes, the value of $\alpha$ adjusts immediately to match the new channel.
+Fig. \ref{Swichpara} shows the online-training curves when the channel changes.
+As shown in the figure, the value of $\alpha_{1}$ of the star curve changes quickly from 1 to 0 within 10 epochs when the channel changes from SUI-5(10) to EXP(5).
+Similarly, the { crossing} curve adapts to 0 from 1 within 10 epochs when the channel changes from EXP(5) to SUI-5(10).
+Within 10 epochs, $\alpha_{1}$ moves closer to the value of 0 or 1 and slightly varies around them.
+The amplitude of variation decreases gradually and converges eventually.
+Although the vibration of the curve in Fig. \ref{Swichpara}(a) is larger than that in Fig. \ref{Swichpara}(b), the BER performance is still tightly close to that of the ComNet trained under the matched channels.
+Therefore, the online system can perform well in terms of adaptability and stability.
+In our simulation, the 100 epochs can be trained within 1 ms.